GT0X/UESTRFixer/README.md

 The plugin does not automatically save repaired assets.
 Review the result, make sure Blueprints compile cleanly, and save manually only when you are satisfied with the result.

-If you'd like to support a dissolute lifestyle, you can support me here: https://dalink.to/gt0x or buy some fancy things for yourself.
+You can support my dissolute lifestyle here: https://dalink.to/gt0x

 Love You All.